acgetchell/calendar-analyzer/README.md

 # Calendar Analyzer

-A simple Python script that analyzes your Apple Calendar data from the past year and provides a summary of your meetings.
+A simple Python script that analyzes your Apple Calendar data and provides a summary of your meetings.

 ## Features

-- Analyzes calendar events from the past year
+- Analyzes calendar events from a specified date range (defaults to past year)
 - Provides statistics on:
   - Total number of meetings
   - Total meeting hours
   - Average meetings per day
   - Average meeting duration
   - Most common meeting times
+  - Most frequent meeting titles

 ## Setup